 How to get started

-Even if you’re just starting out in the trades, here’s what you can do to increase your chances of getting a great job down the track.
+Even if you’re just starting out in the trades, there are some things you can do to increase your chances of getting a great job down the track.
+Remember, your MPTT navigator is there to help ensure you’re ready for work and coach you on how to make a good impression on your boss.
+Here are some ideas for where to start:

 Get your driver licence